Hotel Pennsylvania: Ballroom floor

 The ballroom floor, above the lobby's mezzanine, contained a flexible entertainment area with a grand foyer and ballroom, two large parlors, banquet room and foyer, and three smaller dining rooms.
 The ballrooms had their own stair and elevator from 33rd Street, which led to a grand foyer flanked by parlors.
 The ballroom facilities covered 40000 ft2 and were 30 ft high.
 Each of the ballrooms was a large, open space without columns.

 The main ballroom alone covered 10366 ft2 and was one of the largest hotel ballrooms in New York City, having been planned with a capacity of 1,200 people.
 The main ballroom was on the south side of the building, directly over the main dining room, and measured 72 by 114 ft.
 It had a vaulted ceiling with Italian arabesques and was surrounded on three sides by a gallery with boxes.
 Two silk-and-crystal chandeliers illuminated the space.
 The banquet room, on the north side of the same floor, had white-oak floors and a foyer with artificial stone walls.
 The private dining rooms were designed in the Georgian style.
 The ballroom floor was served by a large banquet kitchen, and the ballrooms could host one large event or multiple smaller events simultaneously.

 In 1995, the main ballroom was converted into a television studio measuring 75 by 145 ft across.
 The areas around the main ballroom were converted into offices, conference rooms, telecommunications facilities, and audience rooms.
 The studio was used to tape television shows including The People's Court, Idiot Savants, Maury, Sally Jessy Raphael, 2 Minute Drill, and The Opposition with Jordan Klepper.
 In 2009, the studios in the hotel were rebuilt and consolidated into a new 10000 sqft studio for the sitcom Sherri.
 The television studios continued to operate through the 2010s.

 Other public spaces

 Half a story above the ground floor were hotel executives' offices, baggage and parcel rooms, a print shop, and staff dining rooms.
 A conveyor belt connected the baggage room to a service driveway on the eastern end of the building.

 The second mezzanine and the entire second floor contained service bedrooms, storerooms, sewing and linen rooms, and a telephone exchange.
 When the hotel opened, American Architect said the telephone exchange was "the largest of its kind ever built".
-The eastern end of the fifth floor contained two Turkish baths, one for men and one for women.
+The eastern end of the fifth floor contained two Victorian-style Turkish baths, one for men and one for women.
 The women's bath was accessed by a stair from the sixth floor.
 The hotel also originally contained a swimming pool with filtered water.